meshery/meshery/docs/pages/extensions/meshmap/cloning-a-design.md

 ---
 layout: default
-title: Design Visibilities
+title: Cloning a Design
-permalink: project/extensions/design-visibilites
+permalink: extensions/cloning-a-design
 language: en
 display-title: "false"
 list: exclude
-type: project
+type: extensions
 ---

-# Design Visibilities
+# Cloning a Design

 Publishing a design lets you make your content visible to any anonymous visitior of meshery.io/catalog and any Meshery Cloud user.
 Anyone with the link can view the design.